aws-samples/amazon-sagemaker-secure-mlops/README.md

 + Optional usage of AWS Organizations to enable trust and security control policies for member AWS accounts

 Without loss of generality, this solution uses three account groups:
 + **Development** (data science) account: this account is used by data scientists and ML engineers to perform experimentation and development.
-Data science tools such as Amazon SageMaker Studio is used in the development account.
+Data science tools such as Studio is used in the development account.
 Amazon S3 buckets with data and models, code repositories and CI/CD pipelines are hosted in this account.
 Models are built, trained, validated, and registered in the model repository in this account.
 + **Testing/staging/UAT** accounts: Validated and approved models are first deployed to the staging account, where the automated unit and integration tests are run.
 Data scientists and ML engineers do have read-only access to this account.
 + **Production** accounts: Tested models from the staging accounts are finally deployed to the production account for both online and batch inference.